cakmakahmet/WindFarm-SCADA-Multilocation-Modeling/README.md

-This repository contains a wind power forecasting workflow built on SCADA data collected from multiple turbine locations.
+This repository presents a wind power forecasting workflow built on SCADA data collected from multiple turbine locations.
 The project includes data preparation, feature engineering, model training, and interpretability analyses.

+A central contribution of this work is the development of a custom hybrid forecasting approach called
+**CHWM – Çakmak Hybrid Wind Model**.
+CHWM integrates feature-engineered SCADA/ERA5 signals with multi-model learning (Random Forest + XGBoost) to achieve high-accuracy point predictions as well as strong probabilistic performance across multiple wind turbine sites.
+The model consistently outperforms its individual components and other baseline algorithms.

 ---